rschristian/scrumble/packages/distributed-tracing/README.md

 ### Running

-To aid in the process of starting the server, I have provided a Docker Compose file for the database, and created a container for the CLI tool used to manage migrations.
+To aid in the process of starting the server, I have provided a Docker Compose file for setting up the database and Jaeger, and created a container for the CLI tool used to manage migrations.
 From the project root, run:

 ```
 docker-compose up --build -d
 ```

-This will start the Postgres DB in the background.
+This will start the Postgres DB and Jaeger in the background.
 To populate the database, run:

 ```
 docker run --rm \